TesheMaximillan/oop-school-library/README.md

       -> Create the has-many side (a classroom has many students).
       -> Create the belongs-to side (a student belongs to a classroom).
       -> Make sure that when adding a student to a classroom it also sets the classroom for the student.
-      -> Make sure that when setting the classroom for a student it also adds it to the classrooms' students.
+      -> Make sure that when setting the classroom for a student it also adds it to the classroom's students.
 * Create a class Book with the following:

-      -> @title and @author instance variables, should be initialized in the constructor.
+      -> @title and @author instance variables should be initialized in the constructor.
       -> Setters and getters for instance variables (remember about attr_accessor).
 * Create a class Rental with the following:

-      -> @date instance variable, should be initialized in the constructor.
+      -> @date instance variable should be initialized in the constructor.
       -> Setter and getter for @date (remember about attr_accessor).
 * Create the many-to-many (also has-many-through) relationship between Person and Book using the intermediate class Rental.
 The following should be implemented: